How much is your car worth?

 According to The Car Book by Jack Gillis, the Corolla is less expensive to operate than the Accent because it costs $319 less to do the manufacturer’s suggested maintenance for 50,000 miles.
 Typical repairs cost less on the Corolla than the Accent, including $19 less for fuel injection.

-Consumer Reports® recommends the Toyota Corolla, based on reliability, safety and performance.
+Consumer Reports® chose the Toyota Corolla as its “Top Pick,” the highest scoring vehicle in its category, based on reliability, safety and performance.
 The Hyundai Accent isn't recommended.

-The Toyota Corolla outsold the Hyundai Accent by over 11 to one during the 2019 model year.
+The Toyota Corolla outsold the Hyundai Accent by almost 12 to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.